aamerl/data-collector/README.md

 # Rasp Data Collector

-Read data for multiple sensors using raspberry pi and store that data in an SQLite or InfluxDB database.
+Its a project that aims to read data for multiple sensors in raspberry pi and store that data in an SQLite or InfluxDB database.

 ## Installation